What is Salty Sheep?

 Pastor Ryan Althaus

-We hold strong to the belief that core belief that worshiping and/or knowing God is only possible through our experiencing God, and as a community we understand that does not always happen in a church pew!
+We hold strong to the core belief that worshiping and/or knowing God is only possible through our experiencing God, and as a community we understand that does not always happen in a church pew!

 -Pastor Ryan Althaus